Vortex stretching and anomalous dissipation for the incompressible 3D Navier-Stokes equations: Introduction

-In view of the above, we would like to emphasize the following points: \begin{itemize} \item We prove sharp, quantitative bounds on the perturbed Bahouri-Chemin solutions. \item We obtain inviscid limit estimates which are quantitative in nature, which does not seem available in the literature. \item In the estimates we prove in Section \ref{sec:proof}, we have retained all physical parameters until the very end (before \ref{subsubsec:final}), and therefore the resulting estimate could be useful for the readers who would like to try out different scaling of physical quantities as $n \rightarrow +\infty$. \end{itemize}
+In the estimates we prove in Section \ref{sec:proof}, we have retained all physical parameters until the very end (before \ref{subsubsec:final}), and therefore the resulting estimate could be useful for the readers who would like to try out different scaling of physical quantities as $n \rightarrow +\infty$.